Crimean War: Historical analysis

 was not the result of a calculated plan, nor even of hasty last-minute decisions made under stress.
 It was the consequence of more than two years of fatal blundering in slow-motion by inept statesmen who had months to reflect upon the actions they took.
 It arose from Napoleon's search for prestige; Nicholas's quest for control over the Straits; his naïve miscalculation of the probable reactions of the European powers; the failure of those powers to make their positions clear; and the pressure of public opinion in Britain and Constantinople at crucial moments.

 The view of "diplomatic drift" as the cause of the war was first popularised by A. W. Kinglake, who portrayed the British as victims of newspaper sensationalism and duplicitous French and Ottoman diplomacy.

 More recently, historians Andrew Lambert and Winfried Baumgart have argued that Britain was following a geopolitical strategy in aiming to destroy the fledgling Russian Navy, which might challenge the Royal Navy for control of the seas, and that the war was also a joint European response to a century of Russian expansion not just southwards but also into Western Europe.

 Casualties

 The war undoubtedly became one of the bloodiest in the history of Europe at that time, but data on casualties vary greatly.
 The European states, Russia, France and Britain suffered the greatest losses.
 Sources agree on the definition of the losses of the last two, these are 95,615 dead on the part of France, 22,182 on the part of Britain and 2,166 dead Italians, Turkish losses range from 45,400 dead to 400,000.
-Data on losses among Russians also vary greatly.
-The minimum death toll is 73,125 dead, rising to 522,000.
-There are also data on 450,015 dead and killed.
+Estimates on the number of Russian soldiers who died in the war vary from 450,000 to 630,000, the vast majority to disease (by one calculation, only 1 out of every 6 Russian deaths was due to combat).
+Specifically in the Crimean campaign of 1854–1856, 113,529 Russian military deaths were documented (40,551 in combat, 88,798 to disease and accidents) and 81,247 men were wounded.
 Historian Yevgeny Tarle described the war as a "bloody massacre".